prasannakoyalkar24/PIZZA_SALES_SQL_PROJECT/README.md

 ORDER BY 2 DESC;
 ```

- 7. **Task 7.Determine the distribution of orders by hour of the day.**:
+**Task 7: Determine the distribution of orders by hour of the day.**:

 ```sql
 SELECT DISTINCT hour(order_time) as hours, count(order_id)